vstamos1/Appjs/Home.md

 * sandboxed code execution environements virtual machines - Node
 * tools for exposing native C++ bindings to JavaScript- Node

+IRC: #appjs on freenode , you are welcome !

 ---
 ### Code samples